wbc3rd/Riviera-Docs/docs/source/slurm.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Every Slurm script begins with a bash shebang, a shebang is the characters ``#!`` followed by a path to an interpreter.
 For SBATCH scripts the interpreter is bash so the shebang is ``#!/bin/bash``.

 After the shebang SBATCH scripts contain a series of directives denoted by ``#SBATCH``.
 These directives function as settings for the particular job.
-For a list of common SBATCH directives see `SBATCH Directives`.
-A very basic example SBATCH script can be seen below, for more SBATCH script examples see `SBatch Use Cases`.
+For a list of common SBATCH directives see `SBATCH Directives <https://riviera-docs.readthedocs.io/en/latest/sbatch_directives.html>`_.
+A very basic example SBATCH script can be seen below, for more SBATCH script examples see `SBatch Use Cases <https://riviera-docs.readthedocs.io/en/latest/sbatch_use_cases.html#>`_.

 .. code-block:: bash